eccenca/cmem-plugin-pyshacl/README.md

 ### SHACL graph URI

-The URI of the graph containig the SHACL shapes to be validated against.
+The URI of the graph containing the SHACL shapes to be validated against.
 The graph URI is selected from a list of graphs of type `shui:ShapeCatalog`.

 ### Generate validation graph